EasyLLM/langbatch/docs/concepts/providers/Bedrock.md

 - And you need to create a [service role](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-iam-sr.html) using the instructions [here](#create-service-role)

 ???+note
     You need to use the correct region according to the model you are using.
 Check this [link](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-supported.html) for more available regions.
+Also, you need to create new S3 buckets for each region.

 ## Bedrock Nova Batch